Coordinator: Chuck Frascati, 410-663-5542

 We accomplish this by hosting speakers, attending workshops and working with other organizations such as Pax Christi, BRIDGE, the Murphy Initiative, Habitat for Humanity and Our Daily Bread.
 We support sister parishes and community efforts in San Juan de Limay, Nicaragua, and Vilnius, Lithuania, and student scholarships in South Africa.

-Meetings: Monthly meetings are usually held on second Mondays at St. Vincent’s and listed in the bulletin for interested persons.
+Meetings: Bi-monthly meetings are usually held on second Mondays at St. Vincent’s and listed in the bulletin for interested persons.
 Anyone is welcome to attend the meetings and decide if they would like to be involved.
 The Peace and Justice Committee, active at St. Vincent’s parish since 1983, focuses on social justice issues whose impact can be felt locally, nationally and internationally.
 As the primary subcommittee of Social Action, its role is to educate members and the parish at large about matters of concern and then formulate a response or action.
 The subcommittee is responsible for our community’s mission in these areas:

 Educating and advocating for the protection of the environment, particularly in energy conservation and alternate energy resources